violacathrine/js-project-recipe-library/README.md

   - Title, image (with fallback if image is broken)
   - Cooking time
   - Diet & cuisine type
-  - Up to 5 listed ingredients (with total count shown)
   - Link to full recipe
 - Filter recipes by:
   - Diet (e.g. vegan, vegetarian, gluten-free)